Martin Shubik

-Martin Shubik (1926-2018) was an American mathematical economist who specialized in game theory, defense analysis, and the theory of money and financial institutions.
-The latter was his main research interest and he coined the term "mathematical institutional economics" in 1959 to describe it and referred to it as his "white whale" (only considering it caught after publishing his final five books on the topic).
+Martin Shubik (1926–2018) was an American mathematical economist who specialized in game theory, defense analysis, and the theory of money.
+The latter was his main research interest and he referred to it as his "white whale".
+He also coined the term "mathematical institutional economics" in 1959 to describe his scholarly approach to studying the economy.
 He spent the majority of his career at Yale University, where he was heavily involved with the Cowles Foundation for Research in Economics, and launched the virtual Museum of Money and Financial Institutions.

 Outside of economics, he began studying inclusion body myositis (IBM) after a 2003 diagnosis.
-He provided seed money to the Yale School of Public Health for the IBM Disease Registry in 2011, a survey was conducted in 2012-2013, and he is a co-author on a 2015 paper about the initial results (along with his son-in-law Seth Richards-Shubik).
+He provided seed money to the Yale School of Public Health for the IBM Disease Registry in 2011, a survey was conducted in 2012–2013, and he is a co-author on a 2015 paper about the initial results (along with his son-in-law Seth Richards-Shubik).

 Personal life

 Martin Shubik was born on 24 March 1926 in New York City, New York to Joseph and Sara Shubik (née Soloveychik) (both of whom were Jewish, but Russian and French, respectively).
 However, Joseph Shubik worked for a Scottish flax and linen company and the family returned to London when Martin Shubik was just three months old.
-He remained in England until World War II, when he, Sara Shubik, and younger sister Irene Shubik (1929-2019) were sent to join relatives in Canada, while Joseph Shubik and older brother Philippe Shubik (1921-2004) stayed behind.
+He remained in England until World War II, when he, Sara Shubik, and younger sister Irene Shubik (1929–2019) were sent to join relatives in Canada, while Joseph Shubik and older brother Philippe Shubik (1921–2004) stayed behind.
 To fulfill a condition of enrollment in college in Canada during the War, Martin Shubik enlisted in the Royal Canadian Navy and held the rank of Lieutenant before retiring in 1950.

 Shubik was married to Julie Kahn (d.
 2018) and had one child, Claire Louise Shubik (b.
 1973).
 Irene Shubik became a British television producer and Philippe Shubik a cancer researcher.

 Education

-Shubik earned a BA in Mathematics (1947) and MA in Political Economy (1949) from the University of Toronto and a AM (1951) and PhD (1953) in Economics from Princeton University, where his dissertation was supervised by Oskar Morgenstern.
+Shubik earned a BA in mathematics (1947) and MA in Political Economy (1949) from the University of Toronto and an AM (1951) and PhD (1953) in Economics from Princeton University, where his dissertation was supervised by Oskar Morgenstern.
 His other teachers included Albert Tucker, John von Neumann, and Jacob Viner; his roommates were future Nobel Prize winners Lloyd Shapley and John Nash; and his classmates included Thomas Whitin, Otto Eckstein, Gary Becker, Marvin Minsky, John McCarthy, Herbert Scarf, Ralph Gomory, Richard Karlin, Alan Hoffman, and Harlan Mills.

 Shubik and Shapley used the Shapley value to formulate the Shapley-Shubik power index in 1954 to measure the power of players in a voting game.

 Shubik's curriculum vitae lists over 20 books and 300 articles, with Shapley being his most frequent collaborator (14 articles).
 Nash also appears twice, including with Shapley and Mel Hausner on "So Long Sucker - A Four Person Game" about a board game that they invented.